himanshurajora/Vedik-Cyber-Forces-Project/README.md

  if you just want a basic community server or website then this project is for you.
  We will try to update the resources of this project regularly if possible.

- Feel free to contact up:
+ Feel free to contact us:

   Blog: https://hackedserver.blogspot.com